| Snowmobile and Off Road Vehicle (ORV) plates |

 - The initial batch of ORV plates was made by Western Tools in 1987 in the 1A1 to 999K9 range.
 No letters were omitted; even the letter I was used.
 Stocks of these plates were finally depleted in 2002.

-- These yellow ORV plates had been issued as high as 1H001 when the Snoman series debuted in 2015.
+- ORV plates had been issued up to high-H series when the new orange Snoman plate debuted in late-2015.

 Snoman pre-2015 |